ematrosova/ngsw-docs-cnv-eng/docs/quick-start-for-prenatal-genetic-testing.md

 <img src={require('/img/eng/3a-patient-page.png').default} width="700"/>
 </p>

-## 2. Upload Sample
+## 2. Upload Samples

+Select sample file(s) to analyze.
 In the simplest case, the sample is a paired-end sequencing in FASTQ format.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';